 4 Nutrient-Dense Breakfast Casseroles

-Cereal and juice, toast and coffee – standard American breakfast staples – quickly convert to glucose (blood sugar).
+Cereal and juice, toast and coffee – Standard American Diet (SAD) breakfast staples – quickly convert to glucose (blood sugar).
 High blood sugar, especially first thing in the morning, sets you up for a blood sugar roller coaster that can continue throughout the day and night.

-This affects your energy, focus and mood.
-These blood sugar roller coaster also wreak havoc on your body (cells, tissues, organs) as it tries to balance the blood sugar and insulin racing around.
+It affects your energy, hormones, focus and mood.
+This blood sugar roller coaster also wreak havoc on your body (cells, tissues, organs) as it tries to balance the blood sugar and insulin racing around.
 (Insulin is the hormone your body uses to store excess glucose.)
 Chronically high blood sugar and insulin cause inflammation.
 Chronic inflammation leads to metabolic diseases like diabetes, cancer, cardiovascular and even Alzheimer’s.

-Breakfast casseroles provide a nutrient dense balance of macronutrients and a variety of micronutrients (vitamins, minerals, phytochemicals) to balance your blood sugar for stable, steady energy.
+Breakfast casseroles easily provide a nutrient density: macronutrients, micronutrients (vitamins, minerals, phytochemicals) and fiber to balance your blood sugar for stable, steady energy.
 This will also improve your focus, your mood and boost your immune system and brain function.

 • Protein provides building blocks for your tissues, antibodies that strengthen your immune system, insulin and glucagon that regulate your blood sugar and energy levels, and for neurotransmitters that affect your memory, focus and more